jaydippatel83/worldwidelink/README.md

 ** WWL Provides: 1) Multipurpose Escrow 2) Lending and Borrowing 3) SOS Alerts based automatic fund transfer 4) Cross-Chain liquid staking 5) On/Off Ramp 6) Token Transfer

+## What it does
+⚖️ Multipurpose Escrow: Multipurpose Cross-Chain escrow agreement ensures ethical behavior in decentralized transactions between two parties.
+In WWL, both parties stake tokens, offering dispute resolution through a DAO arbitrator.

+🔄 Lending and Borrowing: CCIP-powered Cross-Chain Lending and Borrowing: Seamlessly support Ethereum, Polygon, and Avalanche through the WWL, eliminating the need for bridging or native gas tokens.

+🚨SOS Alerts-based automatic fund transfer: Millions locked on the chain may be inaccessible in emergencies.
+With WWL SOS Alerts, set triggers: if inactive, Trigger 1 sends an email via Chainlink Keeper; if still inactive, Trigger 2 alerts loved ones and transfers funds.

+💼 Liquid Staking: Cross-chain liquid staking aggregator that enables users to provide liquidity across different protocols on various blockchains, all on one platform.

+💸 On/Off-Ramp Integration: WWL offers integration with the Transak SDK to simplify the process for users to on and off-ramp crypto to WWL.

+🔄 Token Transfer: Users can seamlessly transfer tokens across different blockchains within the Dapp, eliminating the need for bridging, managing native tokens for gas fees, or handling multiple wallets.

+🎉 Airdrop: Created a subgraph to retrieve user transactions from cross-chain lending/borrowing contracts and rewarded them with an airdrop of WWL tokens.

 ## Chainlink, Avalanche, Polygon, and The Graph integration details:
 Chainlink: We have used different Chainlink products including 1) CCIP 2) Chain Automation 3) Data Feeds 4) VRF 5) Proof of Reserves 6) Functions 7) Chainlink Node-External adapter.
 Below are the details of the integration: